natgeo-wong/TropicalRCE/README.md

 * Insolation (averaged over domain latitudes)

 Other notable configurations:
+* 1-moment SAM Microphysics
 * 2-moment Morrison (2005) Microphysics
 * Diurnal cycle on, perpetual spring equinox
 * RRTM Radiation Scheme

 #### II.
 Super-Parameterized Community Atmosphere Model (SP-CAM)

 Our group maintains a version of the Community Atmosphere Model coupled to a 2D-domain of SAM run in CRM mode for the super-parameterization of convection in CAM, known as SP-CAM.
-In order to see if the discrepancy in the our surface energy balance are due to the setup of our experiments, or artifact of SAM, we compare our results against runs in SP-CAM.
-If the surface energy-balance in SP-CAM is similar to our results in pure RCE mode, then our results are likely an artifact of SAM.
-However, if the surface energy balance is similar to that in reanalysis, then there is some aspect that is missing in our model setup that results in this energy imbalance.
+In order to see if the discrepancy in the our surface energy balance are due to the setup of our experiments, or artifact of SAM, we compare our results against runs in SP-CAM:
+* If the surface energy-balance in SP-CAM is similar to our results in pure RCE mode, then our results are likely an artifact of an error in SAM
+* If the surface energy balance is similar to that in reanalysis, then there is some aspect that is missing in our model setup that results in this energy imbalance.

 Notable configurations:
 * Perpetual February (spunup from average February climatology, Feb 15 insolation)